Dnl-Oconnell/Embedded-Control-Logic/README.md

 # mechatronic-coding
-Second year mechatronics student at DCU building a coding portfolio for project use, displaying talent and developing coding ability.
+Second year mechatronics student at Dublin City Univesity building a coding portfolio for project use, documenting my progress and developing coding ability.
 Practicing coding for practical problems and finding clever solutions.